earthly/website/blog/_posts/2021-01-07-migrating-from-travis.md

 ## Take-Aways

-You probably need to move your open-source project's builds off of Travis CI.
+You probablyneed to move your open-source project's builds off of Travis CI.
 If you host it on GitHub, GitHub Actions is probably a good choice.
 There is a risk that the GHA offer will disappear as well. &nbsp;You can protect yourself from that by defining your build in an open format that is easy to move around. &nbsp;All build problems can be solved by another layer of abstraction.

 If you are going that route, I think [Earthly](https://earthly.dev/) is a great option, but as I said, I am biased.